Things To Do In Covent Garden With Kids (and Some Vegan Cake)

 There are toilets downstairs in the Jubilee Market Hall (£1), in the West Piazza (50p), in the London Transport Museum, Royal Opera House and many restaurants, pubs and larger shops but not in all cafes.

-***Disclosure: This is a collaborative post.
-I was invited to spend a day exploring Covent Garden, the spending money was gifted by Hotels.com, but all views are my own***
+***Disclosure: This was originally created as a collaborative post with spending money provided by Hotels.com, but all views are my own***

 No comments